annasimps979-jpg/Last-Odyssey-SRD/_docs/Last Odyssey/Combat Rules/Attacking and Defending.md

 *  Passive.
 This ability cannot be used as an action, but instead changes something about the way the character behaves in combat.
 *  Multi.
 This ability targets more than one character on the battlefield.
 *  Reaction.
 This ability cannot be used as an action, but triggers automatically when certain conditions are met.

+If players feel squeamish about murdering their opponents, the GM could give them the option to try to pull their punches in battle.
+To do so, a player character must declare that they are executing an attack meant to knock an enemy out rather than kill.
+The damage of the attack, if it hits, is calculated as though they had rolled a 1 on their attack roll.
+If the enemy is downed, they will be temporarily incapacitated instead of killed.